Infima of length functions and dual cube complexes

 The definition of \emph{hyperplane separated} can be found in \S\ref{cube section}.
-The main use of this idea is that it allows one to conclude that `large chunks' of the lifts of the curves $\Gamma$ to the universal cover embed on the surface under the covering map.
+The main use of this idea is that it allows one to conclude that `large chunks' of the preimage of the curves $\Gamma$ in the universal cover embed on the surface under the covering map.
 The proof of Theorem \ref{main estimate} proceeds by minimizing the length of these large chunks.
-A couple of remarks are in order:

-\begin{remark} The bound above is useless when $C_i$ is a $2$-cube.
+\begin{remark} The contribution to the bound above from a cube $C_i$ is useless when $C_i$ is a $2$-cube.
 On the other hand, it still seems reasonable to expect a lower bound on the length function in the presence of many maximal 2-cubes.
 Note that the presence of $m$ $2$-cubes contributes $m$ to the self-intersection number, so that Basmajian's bounds immediately imply a lower bound for the length function that is logarithmic in $m$.
 While Basmajian's lower bounds are sharp, the examples that demonstrate sharpness have high-dimensional dual complexes.
 We expect a positive answer to the following: \end{remark}

 \begin{question} If $\mathcal{C}(\Gamma)$ contains $m$ maximal $2$-cubes, is there a lower bound for the length function $\ell(\Gamma,X)$ that is linear in $m$? \end{question}